vickyzhoujy/w22/_lab/lab02.md

 $ ssh USERNAME@csil.cs.ucsb.edu
 ```

+The name `csil.cs.ucsb.edu` is actually a "front end" to a collection of machines with names such as these:
+* `csilvm-01.cs.ucsb.edu`
+* `csilvm-02.cs.ucsb.edu`
+* etc.

+The system will choose one of these for you (to try to spread the load over multiple machines), and then connect you to it.

-SSH will first ask you a question which looks like this:
+The first time you connect to a particular machine, ssh may first ask you a question which looks like this

 ```
 The authenticity of host 'csil-[01-48].cs.ucsb.edu (128.111.43.14)' can't be established.